 It is necessary to show that the employment contract had been destroyed through a ‘fundamental’ or ‘repudiatory’ breach by the employer.
 It is also then necessary to show that the constructive dismissal is unfair.

-Claims for constructive dismissal are also claims for unfair dismissal and are covered by the same time limits for ET.
-There is also the same requirement that the individual has been employed for 12 months (or 24 months) at the date of resignation.
+Claims for constructive dismissal are also claims for ordinary unfair dismissal and are covered by the same time limits for ET.
+There is also the same requirement that the individual has been employed for 24 months at the date of resignation.

 Is there a discrimination claim?